ggranum/twisted-kindling/README.md

 this server is:

 ```
-grunt liveDevMode
+gulp sync
 ```

 Which will open a browser to `http://localhost:8000/`, loading your index.html file.
-Grunt Watch will monitor your html, css and js files for changes, refreshing your the browser and running jshint and karma when modifications are made.
+Gulp-watch will monitor your html, css and js files for changes, refreshing your the browser and running jshint and karma when modifications are made.

 ## Directory Layout